[Updated 2 February 2022]

-If your working capital cycle is too long you’ll require more cash while you wait to be paid.
-You’ll need to pay certain expenses, such as rent and salaries, while you wait.
+When your working capital cycle is too long you’ll require more cash, while you wait to be paid.
+But you’ll still need to pay expenses, such as rent, salaries, loan repayments while you wait.

-It’s essential to know what cycle you operate on to determine how much working capital you’ll need.
+It’s essential you know what cycle you operate on to determine how much working capital you’ll need.

 For example: hairdressers receive their cash immediately and have a short cycle.
 Compare this to avocado growers who operate on a seasonal basis.
 They have a longer cycle – often needing to pay pickers, rent, etc before they are paid.

 Determine how much cash you’ll need to have on hand or easy access to.
 A good-rule-of-thumb for many businesses is to have enough to pay two or three months expenses.

 Having a profitable business is not the same as having cash in the bank.
 When you are paid will often be different to when you need to pay your bills.